mientjan/react-native-markdown-renderer/doc/simple-with-custom-rules.md

 # Simple Implementation with custom Rules

-docs for v3.0.0

-So to describe what i customized
  - header1 will always look like ```[ h1 Heading 8-)]```
  - header2 will always look like ```[ h2 Heading 8-)]```
  - header3 will always look like ```[ h3 Heading 8-)]```

 ```jsx
 import react from 'react';
 import {View, PureComponent, Text} from 'react-native';